-The TSP-CA Key Generation Ceremony shall be witnessed by an internal/external auditor with the aim to produce a report opinion that the TSP CA:
+The TSP-CA Key Generation Ceremony shall be witnessed by an internal and external auditor to produce a report or opinion.
+This is particularly required when the Subordinate CA is not the operator of the Root CA or an Affiliate of the Root CA. The report attests that the TSP:

-- Documented its CA key generation and protection procedures in compliance with this CP and the applicable CPS, - Included appropriate detail in its CA Key Generation Script, - Executed in the in presence of a quorum of authorized personnel including representatives from the ECAC PMA, - Maintained effective controls to provide reasonable assurance that the CA key pair was generated and protected in conformity with the procedures described in this CP, the applicable CPS, - Performed, during the CA key generation process, all the procedures required by its CA Key Generation Script.
+- Documented its CA key generation and protection procedures in compliance with the present document and the applicable CPS, - Included appropriate detail in its CA Key Generation Script, - Executed in the presence of a quorum of authorized personnel including representatives from the ECAC PMA, - Maintained effective controls to provide reasonable assurance that the CA key pair was generated and protected in conformity with the procedures described in the present document and the applicable CPS, - Performed, during the CA key generation process, all the procedures required by its CA Key Generation Script.

-Subscribers' key pairs shall be generated with sufficient security maintained during the key generation process and during the delivery of these keys and corresponding certificate to the subscriber.
-Subscriber keys shall be generated using [FIPS 186-4] approved methods.
+Subscribers' key pairs shall be generated by Subscribers with sufficient security maintained during the key generation process and during the delivery of these keys and corresponding certificate to the subscriber.
+Subscriber keys shall be generated using [FIPS 186] approved methods.